 The Problem:

-Videos in a knowledge base often cover multiple topics or steps, making it challenging for users to find the specific information they need.
+Support videos often cover multiple steps, but customers usually need just one part.
 Without timestamps for sections, users are forced to manually scrub through the video, which can be time-consuming and frustrating.
 This lack of easy navigation can lead to lower engagement and a subpar user experience.

 Examples: